slotopol/server/README.md

 * $sq = \frac{1}{1-q}$ sum of an infinite decreasing geometric progression, multiplier to get RTP on recursive free spins.

-* `free games hit rate` shows mathematical expectation of free games hit, how many spins to wait before free games hit.
+* `HRfg` is free games hit rate, shows mathematical expectation of hit that starts series of free spins.
+Means how many spins to wait before free games hit.

 * `RTP` and `sigma` - final key parameters of reels.